 Day 3: Sunday, October 10

-- "The Native Approach to Bears Ears - Healing with the Land" - a unique experience that very few outsiders get the chance to enjoy.
+- Departure from hotel: 8:30 AM.
+"The Native Approach to Bears Ears - Healing with the Land" - a unique experience that very few outsiders get the chance to enjoy.
 This day hike to Butler Wash and Cave Towers is led by a local Diné nurse with additional expertise in traditional spiritual and healing practices passed on from her parents and grandparents.
 Slow down and experience the land as the Indigenous cultures have for thousands of years.
 Learn about plants, traditional beliefs, and sacred places directly from a member of the local Diné tribe.

 - Picnic lunch by Butler Wash.